kukicado/gatsby-mongodb-article/article/article.md

 `
 ```

 We are making a call to the `allMongodbGatsbyBooks` query and asking for all the books in the collection.
-For each book we want to get it's id, title, shortDescription and thumbnailUrl.
+For each book we want to get its id, title, shortDescription and thumbnailUrl.
 Finally, to get this data into our component, we'll pass it through props:

 ```js
 import React from "react"